Skip to Content

 Yes, disasters affect pets.
 And some people worry more about pets than people.
 So you want to help the pets.
 I get it.

-The best way to do that is to make financial donations to the American Humane Association or a similar organization that participates in disaster response.
+The best way to do that is to make financial contributions to the American Humane Association or a similar organization that participates in disaster response.
 This isn’t their first rodeo.
-They know what they’re doing, what the critical needs are, and the best way to distribute relief items.
-So donate to them and let them do the rest.
-Grabbing a bag of your cat’s litter and sending it to hurricane victims isn’t really going to work.
+They have extensive experience in disaster relief so they what the critical needs are and the most effective method to distribute relief items.

 CVS Acetaminophen boxes on a shelf.